 If you have serious injuries, you should always see a trained professional; a physiotherapist or chiropractor will provide the necessary treatment.

-If you experience any pain or discomfort during your workout or at work, it’s important to stop immediately and assess the situation.
 For example, if you feel sharp pain in a joint such as the knees, shoulders, or elbows or if you notice a muscle strain, like a pulling or tearing sensation in a muscle, it’s important to stop.

 These types of pain could be signs of an injury, and continuing to push through can make it worse.
-Listening to your body and giving yourself time to recover can help prevent long-term damage.
+Listening to your body and giving yourself time to rest and recover can help prevent long-term damage.

 For any non-serious soreness, like delayed onset muscle soreness (DOMS) or general work-related aches, take a few lighter days in your training by reducing the intensity or volume.